bacalhau-project/bacalhau/docs/examples/workload-onboarding/Python-Custom-Container/index.md

 ```

-We will use the python:3.8 docker image and add our script `similar-movies.py` to copy the script to the docker image, similarly we also add the dataset directory and also the requirements, after that run the command to install the dependencies in the image
+We will use the python:3.8 docker image and add our script `similar-movies.py` to copy the script to the docker image, similarly, we also add the dataset directory and also the requirements, after that run the command to install the dependencies in the image

 The final folder structure will look like this:

 ```